Beckn-One/beckn-onix/CONFIG.md

 **Required**: No
 **Description**: OpenTelemetry configuration controlling whether the Prometheus exporter is enabled.

 **Important**: This block is optional—omit it to run without telemetry.
-When present, the `/metrics` endpoint is exposed only if `enableMetrics: true`.
+When present, the `/metrics` endpoint is exposed on a separate port (configurable via `metricsPort`) only if `enableMetrics: true`.

 ##### Parameters: